Skip to content

 print(out2)

-Notice that we provide an array dfs as input because jax expects array for vectorized arguments.
-Providing list (pytree!) wouldn't work.
+Again we provide df of type Array because JAX expects Array for vectorized arguments.
+Providing list (pytree!) of the same size wouldn't work.

 See details in the official docs.